 Digital business cards are essentially electronic versions of the classic paper business card.
 Typically, you create a “landing page” on an app or platform, and then you can share this via a QR code, NFC digital business card, or send it electronically.

 Why choose a virtual business card over a physical business card?

 If you’ve ever been to a conference, then you know that a business card typically ends up in a massive pile in a drawer or straight in the trash.
-A virtual card allows you to neatly organize your business contacts and are easily accessible.
+A virtual card allows you to organize your business contacts neatly and are easily accessible.
 It also allows you to include more information about your business, like website links, while allowing you to keep everyone updated.

 What platforms can I share my digital business card on?

 Most digital business cards can be shared via email, social media, text message, or even printed out if you’re still missing the physical aspect of the business card.

 Yes!
 There are tons of apps that have a free version available, which can be very useful if you need just a single business card for yourself.